 Job Summary

 This is step 1 of the new job registration.
-Under this section, the HR fills in all the required fields such as; job position, department, job responsibility, job specifications, requirements and many more.
+Under this section, the HR fills in all the required fields such as job position, department, job responsibility, job specifications, requirements and many more.

 Application Form

 Under this section, the HR sets the outlay of the application form by clicking on the desired checkbox provided.
 The preview of this form is seen on the left side of the screen.
-Can save as draft or save and proceed to the next step.
+Save as draft or save and proceed to the next step.

 Hiring Team